Parents or guardians can apply for the Youth Spending account in a child’s name. But you must be a USAA member.

 Apply for the Youth Spending account online.
 When the account is set up, add the child as the primary account holder.

-The primary account holder for the Youth Spending account must be under age 18, among other basic criteria:
+The primary account holder for the USAA Youth Spending account must be at least 18 years old, among other basic criteria:

 - US citizen